crew102/rapidrake-java/README.md

     String POStaggerURL = "model-bin/en-pos-maxent.bin"; // The path to your POS tagging model String SentDetectURL = "model-bin/en-sent.bin"; // The path to your sentence detection model

-    // create the required model classes, you can cache this instances in a singleton POSTaggerME tagger = new Tagger(POStaggerURL).getPosTagger();
+    // create the required model classes, you can cache these instances in a singleton POSTaggerME tagger = new Tagger(POStaggerURL).getPosTagger();
     SentenceDetectorME sentDetect = new SentDetector(SentDetectURL).getSentDetector();